mit-medg/csv2mysql/README.md

 Caveats
 -------

-The above heuristics may not create the right data types.
+The above heuristics may not create the intended data types.
 For example, some coding systems do distinguish between codes "001" and "01", but if every code in a column can be interpreted as an integer, this program will do so and thus lose these distinctions.